Amik Robertson: 2020

-2020

 The Las Vegas Raiders selected Robertson in the fourth round (139th overall) of the 2020 NFL draft.
 He was the 16th cornerback drafted and the second of two cornerbacks selected by the Raiders in 2020, following first-round pick (19th overall) Damon Arnette.

-On July 25, 2020, the Las Vegas Raiders signed Robertson to a four–year, $3.78 million rookie contract that includes an initial signing bonus of $494,400.
+On July 25, 2020, the Las Vegas Raiders signed Robertson to a four–year, $3.78 million rookie contract that included an initial signing bonus of $494,400.

 He entered training camp as a candidate to earn a starting role at cornerback, but had to compete among a group that included Damon Arnette, Trayvon Mullen, Prince Amukamara, Lamarcus Joyner, and Isaiah Johnson.
 Head coach Jon Gruden named him a backup cornerback to begin the season, behind Trayvon Mullen, Lamarcus Joyner, Damon Arnette, Isaiah Johnson, and Keisean Nixon.
 He was able to earn the last roster spot as the sixth cornerback after Nevin Lawson was suspended.

 He was inactive as a healthy scratch for the first three games (Weeks 1–3) of the 2020 NFL season.
 On October 4, 2020, Robertson made his professional regular season debut and recorded two combined tackles (one solo) as the Raiders lost 23–30 to the Buffalo Bills.
 On December 13, 2020, the Las Vegas Raiders fired defensive coordinator Paul Guenther following a 44–27 loss against the Indianapolis Colts in Week 14.
 Former Dallas Cowboys' defensive line coach Rod Marinelli was appointed interim defensive coordinator.
 He finished his rookie season with only four combined tackles (three solo) in eight games without earning a start.